Diocese of Victoria in Texas

-The Diocese of Victoria in Texas (Dioecesis Victoriensis in Texia) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in southern Texas in the United States.
-The Cathedral of Our Lady of Victory serves as the cathedral church.
-The diocese is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Galveston-Houston.
-The bishop as of 2024 is Brendan J. Cahill.
+The Diocese of Victoria in Texas (Dioecesis Victoriensis in Texia) is a diocese of the Catholic Church in southern Texas in the United States.
+The Cathedral of Our Lady of Victory serves as the mother church.
+The diocese is a suffragan diocese of the Archdiocese of Galveston-Houston.
+The bishop is Brendan J. Cahill.

 Territory

 The Diocese of Victoria in Texas covers the following counties: Calhoun, Colorado, DeWitt, Fayette (but only that portion west of the Colorado River), Goliad, Jackson, Lavaca, Matagorda, Victoria, and Wharton.

 History

-1600 to 1982
+1600 to 1800

 The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
-It was founded by Franciscan Father Damián Massanet in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present-day Alto in 1716.
-In 1824, a Mexican missionary founded the City of Victoria on the Guadalupe River and established Our Lady of Guadalupe Church.
+It was founded by the Franciscan Damián Massanet in 1690 in the Weches area.
+The priests left the mission after three years, then established a second one, Nuestro Padre San Francisco de los Tejas, near present-day Alto in 1716.

+1800 to 1900

+With the end of the Mexican War of Independence in 1821, Texas became part of the new nation of Mexico.
+In 1824, Don Martin De Leon brought 41 Mexican families to a new settlement on The Guadalupe River, founding the City of Victoria.
+They quickly built a small log church, named Our Lady of Guadalupe.
+Today St. Mary's is the second oldest parish in Texas.